khlee-math/khlee-math.github.io/_pages/publications.md

 <br>
 <ol reversed>

+<li><p> Xiaoyu Huang, Blake Jackson and Kyu-Hwan Lee, <a href="https://arxiv.org/pdf/2511.12421">From Black Box to Bijection: Interpreting Machine Learning to Build a Zeta Map Algorithm</a>, arXiv:2511.12421.</p></li>

 <li><p> Kyu-Hwan Lee and Seewoo Lee, <a href="https://arxiv.org/pdf/2508.06670">Machines learn number fields, but how?
 The case of Galois groups</a>, arXiv:2508.06670.</p></li>